section-engineering-education/engineering-education/articles/react-native-firebase-facebook-authentication/index.md

 Clone the starter code from this [GitHub repository](https://github.com/zolomohan/rn-firebase-phone-auth-starter).

-You can checkout the final code from this [GitHub Repository](https://github.com/zolomohan/rn-firebase-phone-auth).
+You can check out the final code from this [GitHub Repository](https://github.com/zolomohan/rn-firebase-phone-auth).

 This will be the folder structure of the application.